 If the employee expresses a desire to remain in the United States and refuses the return transportation offer, the employer should get the refusal in writing.
 The return transportation requirement does not apply to any dependent family members who might be in the United States in H-4 status.

-Aside from the unlikely survivor of the Spanish Flu, it’s doubtful that anyone around today has experience with the complexities brought on by the coronavirus in 2020.
+Aside from the unlikely survivor of the Spanish Flu, it’s doubtful that anyone around today has experience with the complexities brought on by the coronavirus.
 H-1B employers navigating the gray areas of reduced hours, alternate work arrangements, furloughs, and terminations need to look closely at their evolving situations and make good-faith efforts to comply with the rules.
 Doing so will further the policy goals of the regulations while reducing or eliminating exposure if the DOL or USCIS comes knocking.